 If you can grow and adapt in new situations, that’s what matters to us.
 You don’t need a degree or knowledge of publishing to apply and succeed.

 The key things we’ll be looking for throughout your application will be:

-This involves everything from being able to write emails and reports that send a clear message to being confident talking to a range of people, whether that’s senior team members, industry contacts or members of the public
+This involves everything from being able to write clear and engaging emails and reports to being comfortable talking to a range of people, whether that’s senior team members, industry contacts or members of the public.

-You’re keen to learn, and you enjoy exploring and researching ideas and concepts
+You’re always looking outward and are keen to learn.
+You enjoy exploring and researching ideas and concepts.

 You don’t sit and wait for opportunities to come to you; you make things happen

 A genuine interest in what you’re doing and approaching it with a great attitude.
 Your passion for ideas and stories shines through in your work.